Broadcast signal intrusion: Arab-Israeli conflict

 During the 2006 Lebanon War, Israel overloaded the satellite transmission of Hezbollah's Al Manar TV to broadcast anti-Hezbollah propaganda.
 One spot showed Hezbollah leader Hassan Nasrallah with crosshairs superimposed on his image, followed by three gunshots and a voice saying "Your day is coming," and shots of the Israeli Air Force destroying targets in Lebanon.

 During the 2014 Gaza War, Hamas hacked Channel 10 (Israel) with messages threatening Israelis to stay longer in the bomb shelters and showing pictures of the wounded Gazans.

 On March 11, 2016, private satellite dish owners in Israel watching HaAh HaGadol (the Israeli version of Big Brother) on Channel 2 had their show interrupted by propaganda videos from Hamas.
 The disruption lasted a little over three and a half minutes.

-During 2025 Iran-Israel war, Iran's state television service IRIB was hacked by Israeli hackers who aired a footage of women protesting against hijab and cutting their hair along with a background voice calling for public outrage against the "regime".
+During the 2025 Twelve-Day War, Iran's state television service IRIB was hacked by Israeli hackers who aired a footage of women protesting against hijab and cutting their hair along with a background voice calling for public outrage against the "regime".
 Reportedly the intrusion was done with the help of satellites, as a result, affecting only the satellite television viewers.